 Missouri examines all applications for overweight and oversize permits and decides whether to issue or deny them.

-Schedule a Free Consultation with Our St. Louis Truck Accident Lawyers
+Schedule a Free Consultation with Our St. Louis, MO Truck Accident Lawyer

 Trucking companies bear liability for their negligence in repairing, maintaining, operating, or loading their trucks.
 If a truck driver violates state and federal trucking regulations and causes an accident, the trucking company may be liable for the damages.Contact Schultz & Myers Personal Injury Lawyers for a free consultation to discuss your truck crash and the injury compensation you can seek.